-Dog Training Program
+Dog Obedience Training School

 Once a strong foundation has been successfully established, you then get to observe and participate in professional dog training sessions taught by ABC Mentor Trainers.
 The hands-on portion of your training is an important component of our Dog Trainer Program, as you have the opportunity to see professionals in action.

 Dog Training Program Curriculum Description By Stage